Configuring Security Headers for WordPress

 X-Frame-Options

-The X Frame options prevent loading of the site in an iframe.
+X-Frame-Options prevents loading of the site in an iframe.
 The header can declare if it is allowed to load the current site in an iframe.
 This prevents clickjacking, by preventing the site to get secretly embedded in another site using an iframe.
-When using this header, you should be aware that this will block your site from showing your site in an iframe on other sites.

 Only sets a referrer when going from the same protocol and not when downgrading (HTTPS -> HTTP).
 This way a redirect will never redirect to a less secure protocol (http).